antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 After this, let's run the [scenario with YOLACT optimizations for GPU](https://github.com/antmicro/kenning/blob/main/scripts/jsonconfigs/yolact-tvm-gpu-detection.json).
 It will:

-* Load the model `yolact.onnx`, containing YOLACT implementation
+* Load the `yolact.onnx` model, containing YOLACT implementation
-* Compile the model using TVM for CUDA-enabled GPU with CUDNN and CUBLAS libraries' support.
+* Compile the model using TVM for CUDA-enabled GPU with support for CUDNN and CUBLAS libraries.

 ```bash
 cd kenning/